solus-project/ypkg/man/package.yml.5.md

     even possible to supress generation of the main package, by pattern globbing `/*` to a subpackage.
 This will not cause any breakage.

+* `permanent` [list]

+    A list of patterns used to mark files as permanent.
+Any file within the resulting binary packages that matches the path pattern, is marked as a permanent file.

+    These files will not be removed from the filesystem when upgrading or reinstalling the package.
+They will persist during standard upgrade operations.

+    This should only be used in critical chain packages such as the kernel or drivers, where the domain of control is outside of the package manager, and the package is simply used as an update delivery mechanism.

 * `strip` [boolean]

     By default, this key is enabled, and as a result `ypkg-build(1)` will